How to garden organically

 Add some marigolds around the edges to pretty it up, and as a natural pest deterrent.
 And get some chicken wire fencing and stakes to surround the garden, to keep out bunnies and the like.

-1. by cola@cool, on October 21 2008 @ 8:18 am
+October 21, 2008 at 8:18 am

 whats your favorite vebetables? to plant?